Ethics, Responsibility and Sustainability at ESCP

 Our students are actively involved in extra-curricular student activities related to ERS: several student societies are focused on social and environmental issues, and have developed professional activities in this context:

-the NOISE ESCP Europe New Observatory for Social & Environmental Innovation), member of the NOISE network located in nine schools and universities around France, is developing content, rethinking education, sharing information and developing social innovation projects, and trying to empower students as change makers.
+the NOISE ESCP New Observatory for Social & Environmental Innovation), member of the NOISE network located in nine schools and universities around France, is developing content, rethinking education, sharing information and developing social innovation projects, and trying to empower students as change makers.

 Fleur de Bitume offers consulting activities for free to help charities on their professional projects.

 Wintegreat has developed innovative programmes to empower qualified refugees and facilitate their professional integration.
 Such projects involve students, administrative staff and professors as coaches, tutors and mentors of refugees.